karimkhaleel/lazygit/docs/Config.md

   # contain "{{filename}}", but doesn't support "{{line}}".
   open: ""
   openLink: "" # Command for opening a link.
 Should contain "{{link}}".
-  # EditCommand is the command for editing a file.
-  # Deprecated: use Edit instead.
-Note that semantics are different:
-  # EditCommand is just the command itself, whereas Edit contains a
-  # "{{filename}}" variable.
-  editCommand: ""
-  # EditCommandTemplate is the command template for editing a file
-  # Deprecated: use EditAtLine instead.
-  editCommandTemplate: ""
-  # OpenCommand is the command for opening a file
-  # Deprecated: use Open instead.
-  openCommand: ""
-  # OpenLinkCommand is the command for opening a link
-  # Deprecated: use OpenLink instead.
-  openLinkCommand: ""
   # CopyToClipboardCmd is the command for copying to clipboard.
   # See https://github.com/jesseduffield/lazygit/blob/master/docs/Config.md#custom-command-for-copying-to-clipboard
   copyToClipboardCmd: ""